Liberal Jewish Synagogue: Activities

 The synagogue lent its support to refugees from Nazi Germany.
 Rabbi Mattuck raised funds to enable German refugees to come to England.
 The money that Mattuck raised allowed 156 refugees to escape persecution.
 Synagogue congregants assisted the refugees with securing employment and the Women's Society tried to ensure that the children they helped had a Jewish education, especially if they lived with non-Jewish families.
-The synagogue also hosted a club for German refugees, organising dances, lectures and music recitals (Fox 2011).
+The synagogue also hosted a club for German refugees, organising dances, lectures and music recitals.
 The German refugees also began to run language lessons and conducted their own services.
 They eventually founded their own congregation, Belsize Square Synagogue.

 In the 1970s and 1980s the synagogue turned its attention towards the plight of Soviet Jewry, becoming particularly supportive of the refuseniks.
 An LJS Soviet Jewry Committee was established in 1977 by Doreen Isaacs.
-The members supported demonstrations and marches, they visited refusenik families in Moscow, Leningrad, Kiev and Odessa.
+The members supported demonstrations and marches, they visited refusenik families in Moscow, Leningrad, Kiev and Odesa.
 They adopted refuseniks and sent messages of support, Rosh Hashanah cards, Chanukkah greetings and seder services for Passover.
 The committee produced 100, 000 Russian/Hebrew seder services which were sent out into the Soviet Union.
 The haggadot with the LJS initials printed were also sent out by Orthodox congregations, with the blessing of the Chief Rabbi, Immanuel Jakobovits, Baron Jakobovits.